A Guide to Cold Medicine for Adults

 Don't take both types of decongestant at the same time.
 Start with a nasal spray for the first couple of days, and switch to a pill or syrup if you still need it.

 When you have a cold, your body makes chemicals called histamines.
 That leads to sneezing, a runny nose, and watery eyes.

 Over-the-counter antihistamines such as chlorpheniramine and diphenhydramine block this process and can relieve those symptoms.
 They can also make you sleepy and dry out your eyes, nose, and mouth.

-Can’t stop coughing?
+Can’t stop hacking?
 You have two main choices in the cold-and-flu aisle:

 - Expectorants, like guaifenesin, can break up congestion in your chest by thinning the mucus in your airways.
 This way, when you do cough, you can get rid of phlegm more easily.
 Drink plenty of water if you take this medicine.